r-lib/webfakes/README.md

 <!-- badges: end -->

-Lightweight web apps for testing.
+Lightweight fake web apps for testing.
 Built using the [civetweb](https://github.com/civetweb/civetweb) embedded web server.

 ## Features

-  - Complete web app framework, define handlers for HTTP request in R.
+  - Complete web app framework, define handlers for HTTP requests in R.
+  - Write your own app for your custom test cases; our use app similar to the <https://httpbin.org> API, so often you don’t need to write your own web app (e.g. if you are writing an HTTP client (httr, curl, crul).
+  - Run one web app per test suite, per test file or per test case.
   - Flexible path matching, with parameters and regular expressions.
   - Built in templating system using glue or bring your own template engine.